0x53A/Cargu/README.md

 * You don't know anymore whether the user actually specified something, or whether it was initialised to the default value (0 for int, false for bool, ...).
 * Unparsing is awkward for the same reason.
-* I'm a total Eirik fanboy and think the interface of Argu is absolutely great.
+* I'm think the interface of Argu is absolutely great.
 Using anything else feels like sakrileg.